hairizuanbinnoorazman/techmeetup/README.md

 # In progress features

-- Handle calendar invites
+- Handle calendar invites -> need to consider speakers/organizers
-  - Read calendar invites for event -> don't need to "list", we'll track each event
+  - Read calendar invites for event
-  - Create calendar invites for events -> Done, require integratin
+  - Create calendar invites for events
   - Update calendar invites for events
 - To update streamyard
   - Read events from streamyard - Done, require integration
   - Create event in streamyard - Done but need to consider facebook destination
   - Update event in streamyard
+- To update meetup.com
+  - Read events from meetup.com - Done, require integration
+  - Create events into meetup.com
+  - Update events into meetup.com

 # Planned Features

 - GDG Cloud Singapore meetup management

   - NOTE: For all the below mentioned features:
     - Features should have an end sync date of sorts (Make sure that slides don't update an most critical moment)
     - Allow user to hit an endpoint to force update right now